This article contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you. Learn more.

 - Don't leave fires completely unattended, even briefly

-- Extinguish fully before bed — don't "bank" a campfire at a campground
+- Extinguish fully before bed — don't "bank" a campfire at a public campground

-- Contain smoke: a dying, smoldering fire produces far more smoke than an active one.
-Let it burn down or pour water; don't let it smoke for hours
+- A dying, smoldering fire produces far more smoke than an active one — let it burn down or pour water, and don't let it smoke for hours while neighbors try to sleep with their windows open

 Move-In and Move-Out

-Arriving at a campsite: leave it better than you found it is the standard.
-Before you pull in, move any debris the previous occupant left.
-When you leave, break down completely — no stakes, no gray water dumped on the ground, no trash left "accidentally."
+Arriving at a campsite: leave it better than you found it is the standard, and "better" has a specific meaning — no previous-occupant debris, no gray water dumped on the ground, no trash left behind.
+Before you pull in, clear any debris the previous occupant left.
+When you leave, break down completely — no stakes, no food scraps, nothing.

 Check-out time is real.
-Other campers may be scheduled to arrive in your site shortly after you're supposed to leave.
-Overstaying creates a cascade of problems.
+At high-demand campgrounds inside Zion, near Glacier during peak season, or at popular state park loops with waitlists, other campers may be scheduled to arrive in your site minutes after you're supposed to leave.
+Overstaying creates a cascade of problems for people who drove hours to get there.

 Related: RV campground etiquette guide · RV campsite setup guide · RV travel with dogs